 Write Reviews and Testimonials

-If you’re an expert in your field – you can use this opportunity and not only leverage your authority, but also build a few backlinks.
+If you’re an expert in your field – you can use this opportunity and not only leverage your authority, but also lend a few useful links.

-There are several things you can do to build backlinks with infographics:
+There are several things you can do to get a few backlinks with infographics:

 - Guestographic method – this is something Brian Dean has suggested.
 It follows the same principle as guest posting, but instead of lengthy posts you share infographics.
-As before, reach out to people in your niche and offer them your to feature your infographics on their website (along with some unique content, tailored to that website).
-The infographic image will contain a hyperlink, leading to your website (making the whole image clickable, by the way).
+As before, reach out to people in your niche and offer them to feature your infographics on their website and the image will contain a link that goes to your website.

-- Heck, there are lots of infographic directories, so why not also use those?
+- There are lots of infographic directories, so why not also use those?
 More often than not, those websites have high DA and provide do-follow backlinks.
-Here’s a list of some of those directories from the top of my head:
+Here are a few examples:

 - “Wikipedia backlinks are no-follow, thus they’re useless” – that’s bullsh*t.
-It has already been proven that Google not only takes Wiki links into account but actually attributes some additional value to them.
-Wikipedia is an extremely reliable source of information, so why wouldn’t they?
+It has already been proven that Google doesn’t disregard websites that are referenced on Wikipedia.
+In the end, Wikipedia is an extremely reliable source of information, so why wouldn’t they?

 - “Wikipedia is an open resource, so everyone can write whatever they want, making this link building strategy super easy” – once again, bullsh*t.
-If you ever tried uploading your content to Wikipedia, then you know that those guys have a large community of moderators, who always remove excessive links and spammy content.
+If you have ever tried uploading your content to Wikipedia, then you know that those guys have a large community of moderators, who always remove content that looks spammy.
 So if you intend on bombarding Wikipedia with tons of backlinks – that’s not how it works.

 So how can you leverage the power of Wikipedia to strengthen your backlink portfolio?
-There are a few methods to do so:
+Here are a few thoughts:

 - Once again, broken link building… Sorry for repeating ourselves, but this just seems to work on every occasion.

-- Editing an existing Wikipedia article. if you stumble through a page, that has a noteworthy research gap – heads up, because this is your chance.
+- Editing an existing Wikipedia article. if you stumble through a page, that has a noteworthy research gap – this is your chance.
 Make a contribution and add a few thoughts to that article, while linking to your website.
-However, as I mentioned, Wikipedia favors contributions, not spam.
-Make sure that you have expertise on the subject you’re writing on and that you provide a genuine contribution.
+However, as mentioned, Wikipedia favors contributions, not spam.
 Most of the time your content has to be of either scientific or journalistic nature.